Alereik/MatrixCalculator/README.md

 Matrix - The matrix object that many functions can be performed on.

-MatrixCalculator - The location of menus and user input.
+Calculator - The location of menus and user input.